Yantra (river): Landmarks

 A few kilometers south the Yantra's source stands the Buzludzha monument, a memorial inaugurated in 1981 by the Bulgarian Communist Party, whose futurist architecture, impressive surrounding and melancholic atmosphere of decay has gained increased international popularity in recent years.
 The uppermost part of the river falls within the boundaries of the Bulgarka Nature Park.
 Along the river banks south of Gabrovo is located the Etar Architectural-Ethnographic Complex, an open-air museums featuring the architecture, way of life and economy of region during the Bulgarian National Revival.
-In Gabrovo, a city renown for the humour, the statue of its legendary founders Racho the Blacksmith was placed on a rock in the Yantra, so that the residents would not waste money on flowers on the monument.
+In Gabrovo, a city renown for the humour, the statue of its legendary founder Racho the Blacksmith was placed on a rock in the Yantra, so that the residents would not waste money on flowers on the monument.

 Further upstream the river passes through the city of Veliko Tarnovo, the capital of the Second Bulgarian Empire, forming a meandering gorge.
 The Fortress of Tsarevets is almost completely surrounded by a meander of the Yantra and on the opposite bank raises the Fortress of Trapezitsa, surrounded by the river on three sides.
 Churches and houses overlook the river as its passes through the city.
 On a nearby hill is located the historic village of Arbanasi.
 In the Middle Ages those condemned to death were thrown from Tsarevets to the Yantra gorge below; a well known victim was the Bulgarian Patriarch Joachim III, who was thrown in the Yantra on orders of Emperor Theodore Svetoslav in 1300.
 The Transfiguration Monastery is situated over the left bank of the river in the Dervent Gorge some 7 km north of Veliko Tarnovo.

 Close to the town of Byala along its lower course, the river is crossed by the 19th century arched Byala Bridge, an important landmark of the Bulgarian National Revival architecture, constructed by the architect Kolyu Ficheto.